 We have a history of incurring net losses.
 While we earned net income of \$21.6 million for the year ended December 31, 2020, for the year ended December 31, 2019 we incurred net losses of \$7.8 million.
+We earned net income of \$10.9 million for the six months ended June 30, 2021, compared to \$0.2 million for the six months ended June 30, 2020.
 Because we have a short operating history at scale, it is difficult for us to predict our future operating results.
 We will need to generate and sustain increased revenue and manage our costs to sustain profitability.
 Even if we do, we may not be able to sustain or increase our profitability.

-While we have experienced significant revenue growth in recent periods, it is possible that this growth rate will decline or reverse in future periods, for example, our revenue declined year-over-year in the second quarter of 2020 due to the impacts of the COVID-19 pandemic, but we experienced strong growth in the second half of the year ended December 31, 2020 during which revenue grew year-over-year by %.
+While we have experienced significant revenue growth in recent periods, it is possible that this growth rate will decline or reverse in future periods, for example, our revenue declined year-over-year in the second quarter of 2020 due to the impacts of the COVID-19 pandemic, but we experienced strong growth in the second half of the year ended December 31, 2020, during which revenue grew year-over-year by 38.8% and also in the first half of 2021, during which revenue grew year-over-year by 77.7%.